dotnet/csharplang/proposals/csharp-9.0/records.md

 public override int GetHashCode();
 ```
 The method can be declared explicitly.
-It is an error if the explicit declaration doesn't allow overiding it in a derived type and the record type is not `sealed`.
+It is an error if the explicit declaration doesn't allow overriding it in a derived type and the record type is not `sealed`.
 It is an error if either synthesized, or explicitly declared method doesn't override `object.GetHashCode()` (for example, due to shadowing in intermediate base types, etc.).

 A warning is reported if one of `Equals(R?)` and `GetHashCode()` is explicitly declared but the other method is not explicit.